-b.
-Synoptic patterns on CI days
+3.2.
+Synoptic Patterns on CI Days

 The objective classification for the synoptic patterns on CI days is presented in this section.
-Here a CI day is defined as the day when there was at least one CI event during 0700-1900 LST.
+Here, a CI day is defined as the day when there was at least one CI event during 0700-1900 LST.
 There was a total of 466 CI days in the Yangjiang region.
 The synoptic classification was based on the spatial distribution of geopotential height at a particular level through the PCA-T analysis.
-Considering the coastal orography directly interacts with lower-troposphere flows, we finally examined the spatial patterns of 925-hPa geopotential heights over South China (105-121°E, 16-28°N).
+Considering the coastal orography directly interacts with lower-troposphere flows, we finally examined the spatial patterns of 925-hPa geopotential oi/10.1029/2021JD034642 by Pek heights over South China (105°E-121°E, 16°N-28°N).
 In this way, the classification tends to result in realistic and physically interpretable flow regimes.
 Six principal components (PCs) were selected because the differences between neighboring eigenvalues were small since the seventh PC.
-After significance testing using North's Rule (North et al. 1982), the 6 PCs were retained for classifying the synoptic patterns (namely from Type 1 to Type 6).
-The integrated explained variance of the 6 PCs accounts for 81.36%.
+After significance testing using North's Rule (North et al., 1982), the six PCs were retained for classifying the synoptic patterns (namely from Type 1 to Type 6).
+The integrated explained variance of the six PCs accounts for 81.36%.
 In particular, the explained variance of the Type 1 pattern reaches 28%.

 Figure 4 presents the composite geopotential heights and horizontal winds at 925 hPa for each classified synoptic pattern.
-A total of 62% of the CI days are contributed by two synoptic patterns which are characterized by prevailing low-level southwesterlies over the South China Sea (Figures 4a,b).
-The most prominent synoptic pattern Type 1 accounts for nearly half of the CI days with the low-level southwesterlies covering almost the entire South China.
+A total of 62% of the CI days are contributed by two synoptic patterns which are characterized by prevailing low-level southwesterlies over the South China Sea (Figures 4a and 4b).
+The most prominent synoptic-pattern Type 1 accounts for nearly half of the CI days with the low-level southwesterlies covering almost the entire South China.
 Such an atmospheric condition primarily occurs in June and July (Table 1) when the southwesterly monsoon is most active.
 In contrast to Type 1, Type 2 features low-level southwesterlies primarily at sea and mainly occurs in the early stage of summer monsoon from May to June.
 It is characterized by a low-pressure cyclonic vortex to the west of the region of interest, leading to an evident wind shift supporting the low-level convergence over there (Figure 4b).
-The other 4 synoptic types account for much less CI days than Types 1 and 2, and are not characterized by southwesterly onshore flows in coastal regions of South China.
-They appear to be a synoptic pattern in association with monsoon troughs (Figure 4c), tropical disturbances such as tropical cyclones (Figures 4d,f), and the retreat of summer monsoon (Figure 4e).
-These results suggest the dominance of lowlevel onshore southwesterlies on CI days, indicative of the important influence of southwesterly monsoon on the convection triggering in coastal areas with orography.
+The other four synoptic types account for much less CI days than Types 1 and 2 and are not characterized by southwesterly onshore flows in coastal regions of South China.
+They appear to be a synoptic pattern in association with monsoon troughs (Figure 4c), tropical disturbances such as tropical cyclones (Figures 4d and 4f), and the retreat of summer monsoon (Figure 4e).
+These results suggest the dominance of low-level onshore southwesterlies on CI days, indicative of the important influence of southwesterly monsoon on the convection triggering in coastal areas with orography.